Tell, Show, Do, Review: An Essential Learning Blueprint

 • Instructional how-to video

-Showing a learner how a task is done can be tremendously helpful, but learners typically need to practice the skills themselves as well.
+Showing a learner how a task is done can be extremely helpful, but to really absorb and internalize the material, learners typically need to practice the skills themselves as well.

 Do

-The third step is to have learners do the task or apply their learning themselves.
-This grants learners the opportunity to practice what they learned in a safe, controlled environment where they can fail with little to no repercussions.
-Consider this the rehearsal stage before they take their new skills and apply them in the real world.
+The third step in this framework is to have learners do the task themselves.
+This can be practicing a skill, performing a behavior, or applying new knowledge in a real-life scenario.
+The Do stage grants learners the opportunity to practice what they’ve learned in a safe, controlled environment where they can fail with little to no repercussions.
+Consider this the rehearsal stage before they showcase their new skills and apply them in the real world.

 Examples of Do learning experiences: